-Our current operating and financial systems may not be adequate as we implement our plan to expand the size of our fleet and our attempts to improve those systems may be ineffective.
-In addition, as we expand our fleet, we will need to recruit suitable additional seafarers and shore side administrative and management personnel.
+Our current operating and financial systems may not be adequate if we expand the size of our fleet in the future, and our attempts to improve those systems may be ineffective.
+In addition, if we further expand our fleet, we will need to recruit suitable additional seafarers and shore side administrative and management personnel.
 We cannot guarantee that we will be able to hire suitable employees as we expand our fleet.
 If we or our crewing agent encounters business or financial difficulties, we may not be able to adequately staff our vessels.
 If we are unable to grow our financial and operating systems or to recruit suitable employees as we expand our fleet, our financial performance may be adversely affected and, among other things, the amount of cash available for distribution as dividends to our stockholders may be reduced.